-Zaleski Snow Guards was founded by Joseph Zaleski in the 1950’s, and is now managed by his son Jay Zaleski.
-A roofer by trade, Jay began his own roofing and home improvement company 35 years ago, Ales Renovations.
+Zaleski Snow Guards was founded by Joseph Zaleski over 70 years ago, in the 1950s.
+His son Jay Zaleski has succeeded him, now the current owner of the business after his fathers passing.
+Jay, a roofer by trade, began his own roofing and home improvement company 35 years ago, Ales Renovations.

 Why You Should Choose Zaleski Snow Guards

 Why Choose Zaleski Snow Guards Instead of Pipe-Type?

 Install individual Zaleski Snow Guards throughout the roof to distribute snow in an even blanket so the job will be complete once and for all.

 One (1) pipe type snow guard installed at the eaves does not work!
 To remedy you have to install many more pipe type snow guards or add individual Zaleski snow guards to supplement the 1st row of pipe type.